1 World Trade Center (1970–2001): Destruction

 At 8:46 a.m.
 (EDT) on September 11, 2001, five hijackers affiliated with al-Qaeda crashed American Airlines Flight 11 into the northern facade of the North Tower between the 93rd and 99th floors.
 Seventeen minutes later, at 9:03 a.m.
 (EDT), a second group of five terrorists crashed the hijacked United Airlines Flight 175 into the southern facade of the South Tower, striking between the 77th and 85th floors.

 By 9:59 a.m.
 (EDT), the South Tower collapsed after burning for approximately 56 minutes.
 After burning for 102 minutes, the North Tower collapsed due to structural failure at 10:28 a.m.
 (EDT).
 When the North Tower collapsed, debris fell on the nearby 7 World Trade Center, damaging it and starting fires.
 The fires burned for hours, compromising the building's structural integrity.
 Seven World Trade Center collapsed at 5:21 p.m.
 (EDT).

 Together with a simultaneous attack on the Pentagon in Arlington, Virginia, and a passenger revolt that resulted in a plane crash in Shanksville, Pennsylvania, the attacks resulted in the deaths of 2,996 people (2,507 civilians, 343 firefighters, 72 law enforcement officers, 55 military personnel, and the 19 hijackers).
 More than 90% of the workers and visitors who died in the towers had been at or above the points of impact.
 In the North Tower, 1,355 people at or above the point of impact were trapped, and died of smoke inhalation, fell, jumped from the tower to escape the smoke and flames, or were killed when the building eventually collapsed.
 One stairwell in the South Tower, Stairwell A, somehow avoided complete destruction, unlike the rest of the building.
 When Flight 11 hit, all three staircases in the North Tower's impact zone were destroyed, making it impossible for anyone above the 91st floor to escape.
 107 people below the point of impact also died.

+The light construction and hollow nature of the structures allowed the jet fuel to penetrate far inside the towers, igniting many large fires simultaneously over a wide area of the impacted floors.
+The fuel from the planes burned for, at most, a few minutes―but the contents of the buildings burned over the next 60 to 90 minutes.
+The fires might not have been as centrally positioned, nor as intense, had traditionally heavy high-rise construction been standing in the way of the aircraft, as debris and fuel would likely have remained mostly outside the buildings or concentrated in more peripheral areas.
+The fires were hot enough to weaken the columns and cause floors to sag, pulling perimeter columns inward and reducing their ability to support the mass of the building above.